 There seems to be a lot of confusion around this subject.
 Especially when many services dogs do have identification or proof of certification.

 Additionally, there are many places that one can simply buy service dog vests and other gear to let the public know their dog is at work.
-Many of these are available online.
+Many of these are available online (these are not legitimate).

-However, the ADA does not require people with disabilities to show proof of certification or registration for their service dog.
-For real.
+However, the ADA does not require people with disabilities to show proof of certification or registration for their service dog

 Americans with Disabilities Act

 - People with disabilities have the right to train the dog themselves and are not required to use a professional service dog training program.

 - The ADA does not require service animals to wear a vest, ID tag, or specific harness.